 Medicare Part C Enrollment

-You have three periods during the year to enroll in Medicare Part C. They include the Initial Election Period, the Annual Election Period and the Special Election Period.
+You have up to three opportunities during the year to enroll in Medicare Part C. They include the Initial Election Period, the Annual Election Period and the Special Election Period.

 Initial Coverage Election Period